All Episodes

 That dog didn't even budge.

-Motes was great.
+Moats was great.

-You're just you're all heart, Sean.
+You're all heart, Sean.

 I'll tell you.

-No, the dog, the dog didn't even play.
+The dog didn't even play.

 I'm like, I want a dog that's live and plays.

-You are a ruckus rousing rebel rousing starter.
+You are a ruckus, rousing, rebel, rousing starter.

 No, she's mad that the dog listens to me in two seconds more than the dog will.